8 Best Keuka Lake Wineries to Visit in the Finger Lakes

 At Domaine LeSeurre, they source grapes from local growers and age their wines in French oak barrels of varying ages.
 They’re also dabbling in traditional method sparkling wines, although these are only available through the wine club.

-While Domaine LeSeurre make a variety of wines, I was partial to their red wines.
+While Domaine LeSeurre makes a variety of wines, I was partial to their red wines.
 Try the Reserve Special Blend — a delightful mix of Cabernet Franc, Cabernet Sauvignon, and Merlot.
 I also enjoyed the spicy Lemberger and the light and savory Pinot Noir.

 No reservations are needed for standing tastings at the bar.
 Afterwards, you can relax on their outdoor terrace and enjoy beautiful lake views while sampling their selection of boards, local cheeses, and French gourmet treats.